-The Research Methods and Ethics course (RME) introduces students to the conceptual and practical tools for gathering primary data and the knowledge and skills that are essential to forming constructive relationships with organizations and/or individuals, which are necessary for completing an academic project in the cultural context of Mexico.
-In particular, the course enhances students' skills at building rapport; initiating purposeful dialogue in the cultural context of Mexico; gathering, recording, and analyzing primary data; and writing a scholarly academic report.
-The course also pays particular attention to US higher education ethical considerations that guide primary data collection and how these could be translated within the local cultural context of Mexico and Migration | Identity | Resilience.
+The Research Methods and Ethics course (RME) introduces students to the conceptual and practical tools for gathering primary data and the knowledge and skills that are essential to forming constructive relationships with organizations and/or individuals, which are necessary for completing an academic project in the cultural context of Chile.
+In particular, the course enhances students' skills at building rapport; initiating purposeful dialogue in the cultural context of Chile; gathering, recording, and analyzing primary data; and writing a scholarly academic report.
+The course also pays particular attention to US higher education ethical considerations that guide primary data collection and how these could be translated within the local cultural context of Chile and the program's Critical Global Issue Peace | Human Rights | Social Movements.
 Broadly, the course introduces students to both qualitative and quantitative approaches of social science field research.

 The main emphasis of the course is on the development of empirical tools and ethics of interactive research skills involving the collection of primary data.
-The course includes lectures on qualitative methods of research in social sciences and in particular in Migration | Identity | Resilience, development of a research proposal or internship proposal, and preparation of an application for review of research with human subjects.
+The course includes lectures on qualitative methods of research in social sciences and in particular in the program's Critical Global Issue Peace | Human Rights | Social Movements, development of a research proposal or internship proposal, and preparation of an application for review of research with human subjects.
 All students will participate in an overview of research design and methodological approaches to program themes.
 Ethical considerations related to conducting research or completing an internship will be discussed.
 The overall aim is to help students hone their experience-based learning processes and prepare them for the development of an Independent Study Project (ISP), which is largely based on the data gathered from primary sources, or an internship at a local organization.